Overview

 The picture shows the shadow play on the beautiful insitu cast concrete on the construction site in June 2022.

-The school on the plain as a mountain silhouette in the Greenlandic landscape
+The building stands out like a mountain silhouette in the Greenlandic landscape

-The location in the middle of Nuuk city and on the edge of the 'Great Plain' is used to create a unique school that is both an integral part of the city and at the same time connects with the landscape.
-The school opens up to the city with active urban spaces and facades that reflect outward-facing functions such as sports facilities, auditorium and heart space.
+The location in the centre of Nuuk town and on the edge of the large plain is used to create a unique school that is both an integral part of the town and connects with the landscape.
+The school opens up to the city with active urban spaces and facades that reflect outward-facing functions such as sports facilities, auditorium and heart room.

 "The architectural expression is inspired by the ubiquitous Greenlandic nature.
 The building's roofs are shaped after the rocky landscape and appear silhouetted against the sky, like the contours of the mountains."